schell/renderling/DEVLOG.md

 # devlog

+## Mon Jan 8, 2024

+I added another ty var to `crabslab::Offset` to help with pointer math.

+I've also added yet another layer of indirection around rendering.
+Now the top level unit of rendering is `Rendering`, which is an enum of `Id`s that point to different renderable things.
+There's an uber-vertex-shader that tracks this and proxies to the correct sub-shader.
+This is in anticipation of adding SDF rendering.

 ## Fri Jan 5, 2024

 The slab implementation in this repo has been spun off into its own thing.